Romacoding/background-generator/README.md

-# Background-Generator in the browser
+# Background Generator
+Just for fun!